jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 ## Adverbs

 Adverbs describe and modify verbs, adjectives, and other adverbs.
 Adverbs can also modify phrases or entire sentences.
-The word _verb_ is inside the word _adverb_ , so it is easy to remember that adverbs describe verbs.
-Many adverbs end in -ly, but some of the most common adverbs do not, including _always, indeed, here, there, tomorrow, today, later, never, now, sometimes, soon, when, where, not,_ and _too_.
-Adverbs explain _where, when, how_ , and _to what extent_.
+The word _verb_ is inside the word _adverb_, so it is easy to remember that adverbs describe verbs.
+Many adverbs end in -ly, but some of the most common adverbs do not, including _always, indeed, here, there, tomorrow,_ _today, later, never, now, sometimes, soon, when, where, not,_ and _too_.
+Adverbs explain _where, when, how_, and _to what extent_.

 ```
  Yesterday Fred arrived at work early.
-(Adverbs explain when )
+(Adverbs explain when)
  Please put your dirty dishes there.
-(Adverb explains where )
+(Adverb explains where)
  Mary ran so quickly that she finished early.
 (Adverb explains to what extent,
-how , and when .)
+how, and when.)
 ```
 Adverbs also follow action verbs.